mikeray92/mikeray92/README.md

 - 👋 Hi, I’m @mikeray92
 - 👀 I’m interested in ...
 Computers, Programming, Coding, Gaming, and Cars
 - 🌱 I’m currently learning ...
-Javascriot & Spanish Language
+Javascript & Spanish Language
 - 💞️ I’m looking to collaborate on ...
 Nothing at the moment
 - 📫 How to reach me ...
 Email: raykmikek92@gmail.com